Tugeo SoloStar, 300 units/ml 1.5 ml cartridges in SoloStar syringe pens 3 pcs

 Overdose

-Symptoms: Insulin overdose (excess insulin relative to food intake, energy expenditure, or both) can lead to severe and sometimes prolonged and life-threatening hypoglycemia.
+Symptoms: Insulin overdose (excess insulin relative to food intake, energy expenditure, or both) can lead to severe and sometimes long-term and life-threatening hypoglycemia in the patient.

-Treatment: episodes of moderate hypoglycemia are usually managed by oral administration of rapidly digestible carbohydrates.
-It may be necessary to change the dosing regimen of the drug, diet, or physical activity.
+Treatment: Episodes of moderate hypoglycemia are usually controlled by ingestion of rapidly digestible carbohydrates.
+It may be necessary to change the drug dosage regimen, diet, or physical activity.

-Episodes of more severe hypoglycemia manifested by coma, seizures or neurological disorders may be controlled by m/m or p/c administration of glucagon or by intravenous administration of concentrated dextrose (glucose) solution.
-Prolonged intake of carbohydrates and monitoring by a specialist may be required, since after visible clinical improvement, a relapse of hypoglycemia is possible.
+Episodes of more severe hypoglycemia, manifested by coma, seizures or neurological disorders, can be treated with intramuscular or subcutaneous administration of glucagon or intravenous administration of a concentrated solution of dextrose (glucose).
+Long-term intake of carbohydrates and specialist supervision may be required, because After visible clinical improvement, relapse of hypoglycemia is possible.

 ---|---|